2stef22/2stef22.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Security Culture in Industrial Control Systems Organisations: A Literature Review"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'In this paper, we have review the security culture literature in organisations which use ICS and the factors that affect it.
+excerpt: 'In this paper, we have reviewed the security culture literature in organisations which use ICS and the factors that affect it.
 We conclude that the factors which affect security culture in ICS organisations are in line with the factors discussed in the general literature, such as security policies and management support.
 Additional factors related to ICS, such as safety culture, are also highlighted. '